 Many of the auction houses listed above provide free online appraisals, although the results may not be sent to you until after a few weeks.
 Their responses are not guaranteed either, especially if your item doesn’t fall within their range of interests.
 You also have to be very patient when you consult with these major auction houses.

-Because of the high number of requests that they receive on a daily basis, they might not be able to attend to your needs immediately.
+Because of the high number of requests that they receive on a daily basis for free online appraisals, they might not be able to attend to your needs immediately.

 The other ways to get a free appraisal is by attending the valuation days sponsored by your local auction houses.
 You may also watch appraisal TV shows and submit your items to them, although this can be a long shot.

 If you choose to go for local auction houses, you simply bring your item to them to get it appraised.